 The disappearance of feral pigs after the conversion of old cattle ranches into a protected area was associated with changes in the landscape and vegetation structure after the removal of the cattle and the implementation of the management plan for the area.
 In the Brazilian Pantanal the feral pigs occurrence seems conditioned to environmental changes associated to livestock activity, particularly related to the proportion of pastures available, although the availability of forest patches and water sources are also important.
 They are rare in continuous and riparian forests.
 Occurrences of potential predators are not significant.
-However, predation cannot be completely ruled out as an important factor in conditioning the distribution of this species in Pantanal, but more data should be raised about this factor, in this region with varied mosaic and still rich fauna.
+However, predation cannot be completely ruled out as an important factor in conditioning the distribution of this species in Pantanal.
 Under current conditions the chances of recolonization of the protected area are low, particularly by the absence of suitable habitats.
-For the same reason it is hard to believe in a "resurgence" of feral pigs via "Lazarus effect" as refered as "Lazarus pig" (Morrison et al. 2007), the last animal in the region.
-Thus, our results suggest a point of weakness in the exotic distribution of S. scrofa, directly related to the ressurgence of grazed areas.
+For the same reason it is hard to believe in a "resurgence" of feral pigs via "Lazarus effect" (Morrison et al. 2007).
+Thus, our results suggest a point of weakness in the exotic distribution of S. scrofa, directly related to the regeneration of grazed areas.
 The distribution of the species in the Brazilian Pantanal is the result of the effect of human activity on the structure and spatial arrangements of plant formations in the region.